pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 Just as when we gave the player points, we need to tell Python that we want to change the global `score` variable.
-And this time, instead of *adding* to `score` by using `+=`, we want to *subtract* from `score`, so we use `-=`.
-This code knocks off five points when the player
+And this time, instead of *adding* to `score` by using `+=`, we want to *subtract* from `score`, so we use `-=` ('change by subtracting').
+This code knocks off five points when the player misses:
-misses:

 {{< commit lose-points-on-miss >}}